HUe1998/myknot_nodejs_assign/README.md

-# Internship Assignment from MyKnot
+# Multi Level Referral System API

 Create required API usign Node.js & Express.js with MongoDB as backend.<br/>
 See app in action with the below video link:<br/>